Home » Reasoning Topics Asked in SSC CGL...

 These topics also come under the non-verbal reasoning category and test the candidate’s ability to mentally visualize the various 2D and 3D images.
 The correct answers can also be arrived at by eliminating incorrect options provided along with the question.

-Relationship & Venn Diagram
+Relationship & Logical Venn Diagram

 Reasoning Topics Asked in SSC CGL Exam Last Year_3.1